Nancy Grace Roman Space Telescope: Launch

-Institutions, partnerships, and contracts

-High-Gain Antenna for the Roman Space Telescope – the dish spans 5.6 feet (1.7 meters) in diameter and weighs 24 pounds (10.9 kilograms).
+Partnerships

 The Roman project office is located at NASA's Goddard Space Flight Center (GSFC) in Greenbelt, Maryland, and holds responsibility for overall project management.
 GSFC also leads the development of the Wide-Field Instrument, the spacecraft, and the telescope.

-The Coronagraph Instrument is being developed at NASA's Jet Propulsion Laboratory in Pasadena, California.
+The Coronagraph Instrument was developed at NASA's Jet Propulsion Laboratory in Pasadena, California.
 Science support activities for Roman are shared among the Space Telescope Science Institute in Baltimore, Maryland, which is the Science Operations Center; the Infrared Processing and Analysis Center in Pasadena, California; and GSFC.

-Partners

 Four international partners, namely the French space agency CNES, European Space Agency (ESA), Japan Aerospace Exploration Agency (JAXA), and the Max Planck Institute for Astronomy have joined with NASA to provide various components and science support for Roman.
 Beginning in 2016 NASA expressed interest in ESA contributions to the spacecraft, coronagraph and ground station support.
 For the coronagraph instrument, contributions from Europe and Japan have been established.
+ESA contributed star trackers, batteries, and detectors for the instrument.

-In 2018, a contribution from Germany's Max Planck Institute for Astronomy was under consideration, namely the filter wheels for the star-blocking mask inside the coronagraph.
+In 2018, a contribution from Germany's Max Planck Institute for Astronomy (MPIA) was under consideration, namely the filter wheels for the star-blocking mask inside the coronagraph.
 In 2016, the Japanese space agency JAXA proposed to add a polarization module for the coronagraph, plus a polarization compensator.
 An accurate polarimetry capability on Roman may strengthen the science case for exoplanets and planetary disks, which shows polarization.
-Ground support will be provided by a new NASA station in White Sands in New Mexico, the Misada station in Japan and ESAs New Norcia station in Australia.
+Ground support will be provided by a new NASA station in White Sands in New Mexico, the Misasa station in Japan and ESA's New Norcia station in Australia.